Ideas-on-Stage/ideasonstage.com/content/business-presentation-revolution/book/_index.en.md

 Are you tired of boring, ineffective presentations?
 Do you want to stand out through effective communication?
 It’s time to join the Business Presentation Revolution.

-Launching on July 14th, 2021, Business Presentation Revolution book turns the conventional wisdom on its head, and provides a simple, proven method for producing and delivering powerful presentations, online, on stage or in the boardroom.
+Launching on July 14th, 2021, Business Presentation Revolution by Phil Waknell turns the conventional wisdom on its head, and provides a simple, proven method for producing and delivering powerful presentations, online, on stage or in the boardroom.

 {{% bpr-subscribe %}}